France has finally opened its borders to the UK on 14th January 2022 after a long month of draconianRead More

-Some are run by the Club Alpine Francais (CAF) and some are privately owned.
-The most basic of these refuges are ‘winter refuges’ which are literally just a basic shelter with dormitory style beds.
+Some are run by the Club Alpin Français (CAF) and some are privately owned.
+The most basic of these refuges are "winter refuges" which are literally just a basic shelter with dormitory style beds.

-Others are ‘guarded’ with a team of people headed by a ‘guardian’ who live in the refuge (usually by season) and cook, clean and maintain it.
+Others are "guarded" with a team of people headed by a gardien who lives in the refuge (usually by season) and cooks, cleans and maintains it.